Saving form data to a spreadsheet, a database, an email list, or other apps

 - extract data from it

-- let you "do things" with the extracted data
+- let you act on the extracted data

-Zapier has a free plan, so you can try their Email Parser for free.
+Zapier has a free plan so that you can try their email parser for free.
 Other email parsers do as well.

 All of these parsers are quite easy to use.
 Typically: